AlexOrlek/ATCG/README.md

-ATCG (Alignment-based Tool for Comparative Genomics) is a command-line tool for pairwise comparison of nucleotide sequences; it is intended for small-to-medium-sized datasets (e.g. plasmids; small collections of bacterial genomes).
-[BLAST](https://www.ncbi.nlm.nih.gov/books/NBK279690/) alignments are analysed to calculate various overall measures of sequence relatedness, which can then be visualised as dendrograms.
+ATCG (Alignment-based Tool for Comparative Genomics) is a command-line tool for comparison of nucleotide sequences; it is intended for small-to-medium-sized datasets (e.g. plasmids; small collections of bacterial genomes).
+[BLAST](https://www.ncbi.nlm.nih.gov/books/NBK279690/) alignments are analysed to calculate various overall measures of pairwise sequence relatedness (expressed as distance scores).
+Pairwise distance scores can then be used to build a [distance-based](https://en.wikipedia.org/wiki/Distance_matrices_in_phylogeny) phylogenetic tree.
 The approach of ATCG is similar to that of a web-based tool called the genome-genome distance calculator ([GGDC](https://ggdc.dsmz.de/ggdc.php#)).

 # Introduction